 “I went to the West and saw Islam, but no Muslims.
 I got back to the East and saw Muslims, but not Islam.” – Muhammad ‘Abdu

-According to ’Abdu, a teacher’s role is to direct men towards education.
-He believed that Islam encouraged men to detach from the world of their ancestors and that it reproved the slavish imitation of tradition.
+According to ’Abdu, a teacher’s role is to direct people towards education.
+He believed that Islam encouraged people to detach from the world of their ancestors and that it reproved the slavish imitation of tradition.
 The two greatest possessions relating to religion that man was graced with, ‘Abdu states, are the independence of will and independence of thought and opinion.
 It was with the help of these tools that he could attain happiness.
 He believed that the growth of western civilization in Europe was based on these two principles.
 ‘Abdu believed that Europeans were roused to act after a large number of them were able to exercise their choice and to seek out facts with their own minds.
 His Muslim opponents refer to him as an infidel; however, his followers called him a sage, a reviver of religion and a reforming leader.

 Muhammad aimed to convince the people that educational reform and science were beneficial and ignorance was dangerous.
 He blamed ignorance for social stagnation and portrayed science as the chief cause of European progress and an absolute requirement for Egyptian and Muslim advancement.
 Muslims should not simply rely on the interpretations of texts provided by medieval clerics, they needed to use reason to keep up with changing times.
 Therefore, ‘Abdu believed that in Islam, man was not created to be led by a bridle, but he was given intelligence so that he could be guided by knowledge.
 He transformed the curricula where students were to read texts, without critical analysis and comprehension.

 Muhammad ‘Abdu and Islamic feminism